 I ended up speaking with eight people, as God kept directing and orchestrating.

 Becki Reiser - conferee from Ohio

 Ever stood in long lines at a conference, praying that by the time it's your turn, the editor you want to meet with will still have an appointment available?
 Only to lose out?
 Not at GPCWC!
 We provide the opportunity to choose pre-conference who you want to meet face-to-face.
-When you register, you will receive a form with space to note your #1, 2, 3, 4, and 5 choice of editors, agents, publicists, or authors.
-We ask you to also note your #6, 7, 8, 9, and 10 choice.
+When you register, you will receive a form with space to note your top choices (in priority order) of editors, agents, other professionals, or authors.
+The earlier you register the better opportunity you have of not being disappointed.